tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 generated in `tmp/csw/logs`.
 Hence, developers writing Scala/Java/Python/C++/C applications need to generate log files under `/tmp/csw/logs`.

 Also, note that csw apps started via `csw-services.sh` will generate log files under `/tmp/csw/logs` and thus, it will be aggregated by the Elastic docker container.
-To know more about setting up docker and starting Elastic please refer @ref:[Starting Elastic logging aggregator for Development](apps.md#starting-elk-logging-aggregator-for-development).
+To know more about setting up docker and starting Elastic, please refer to @ref:[Starting Elastic logging aggregator for Development](apps.md#starting-elk-logging-aggregator-for-development).

 @@@ note